TeamIlluminati/G1ANT/Snapchat Web Addon/Commands/snapchatchangepassword.md

 ## Example

-This simple script changes password of user accoint in snapchat.
+This simple script changes password of user account in snapchat.

 ```G1ANT
 snapchat.open